-On January 31, 2018, the city was awarded a grant from the Department of Commerce and Exceltech Engineering has been selected to design this park.
-It is anticipated that construction will being late 2018 and is estimated to be completed in 2019.
+On January 31, 2018, the city was awarded a grant from the Department of Commerce and Exceltech Engineering was selected to design this park.

-The park will have many amenities including ADA accessibility to the beach and ADA parking; terraced seat walls; picnic areas; viewing areas; and water access.
+The park has many amenities including ADA accessibility to the beach and ADA parking; terraced seat walls; picnic areas; viewing areas; and water access.